-Noise levels and disturbances during construction work and maintenance work (estimated 3-4 visits a year) are not strictly material planning considerations.
-However, a Construction Management Plan should be required by condition which would seek to limit noise, disturbance and nuisance during construction.
+Noise levels and disturbances during construction work and maintenance work (estimated three-four visits a year) are not strictly material planning considerations.
+However, agreement of the details within the submitted Construction Management Plan should limit noise, disturbance and nuisance during construction.
 Loss of privacy during the construction period is not a material consideration.